SageAgastya/Logistic-Regression-using-ANN/README.md

 To do so, 1st hidden layer has been filled with 6-neurons and 2nd layer(output layer) has only 1-neuron.
 As focus is to do binary classification, logistic (sigmoid) function has been given special place as an activation function.
 Moreover we have to classify as {0,1} also acts as a satisfactory reason for using sigmoid function.
+In example, we have assumed 5 training examples and 4 input features.

 ----------------------------------------------------------------------------------------------------------------------------
 Limitations to be taken care of: